 - From the source

-The method you use will depend on the OpenSplice version you are using.
-Some versions do not have the python wheel file included so you need to install from source.
+NOTE: Some versions of OpenSplice do not have the python wheel file included so you will need to install from source.

-If your version of OpenSplice includes the python wheel you should see a file or files ending in .whl in the $OSPL_HOME/tools/python directory eg on windows dds-6.10.2p1-cp35-cp35m-win_amd64.whl.
+If your version of OpenSplice includes the python wheel you should see a file or files ending in .whl in the $OSPL_HOME/tools/python directory.

 You can install the package using pip.

-For example, executing the command will install the wheel package, which is targeted for python 3.4 64-bit Linux:
+For example, executing this command will install the wheel package for Python 3.4 on 64-bit Linux:

 Installing from source

-Ensure that the environment is set up for using OpenSplice by running the release.com or release.bat file in the OpenSplice installation directory.
+Ensure that the environment is set up for using OpenSplice by sourcing the release.com or running the release.bat file in the OpenSplice installation directory (depending on Operating system).

 $python3 setup.py install